improbable-eng/etcd-cluster-operator/docs/operations.md

 ## Examples

-Here are some examples of day-to-day operations and explanations of Etcd data is handled in each case.
+Here are some examples of day-to-day operations and explanations of how Etcd data is handled in each case.

 ### Bootstrap a New Cluster